-Through the CLIN1 program, CIRM continues to create funding opportunities for the types and stages of clinical research that otherwise do not exist or are of limited scope and focus to advance the field of regenerative medicine.
-Existing federal funding opportunities for late stage preclinical or pivotal IND/IDE-enabling activities are primarily driven by the internal priorities and interests of the administering body and, therefore, are unpredictable and limited in both scope and focus.
-The CLIN1 program is a part of CIRM's core product development programs that unlike other funding sources, provide reliable and predictable funding throughout the award period, and bring expert CIRM staff and advice to support accelerated outcomes and advancement of projects along key stages of the product development pathway.
+Through the CLIN2 program, CIRM continues to create funding opportunities for the types and stages of clinical research that otherwise do not exist or are of limited scope and focus to advance the field of regenerative medicine.
+Existing federal funding opportunities for clinical trial stage activities are primarily driven by the internal priorities and interests of the administering body and, therefore, are unpredictable and limited in both scope and focus.
+The CLIN2 program is a part of CIRM's core product development programs that unlike other funding sources, provide reliable and predictable funding throughout the award period, and bring expert CIRM staff and advice to support accelerated outcomes and advancement of projects along key stages of the product development pathway.
 CIRM therefore provides this unique opportunity to California scientists to support stages in the development of clinical research projects that are unlikely to receive timely or sufficient funding from other sources.